frederic-perez/Cardiac-electrophysiology/glossary.md

 __tachycardia__ _n_ A rapid heart rate, especially one above 100 beats per minute in an adult.
 Compare _bradycardia_
 __tachycardia-induced cardiomyopathy__ [[Wikipedia]](https://en.wikipedia.org/wiki/Tachycardia-induced_cardiomyopathy) A disease where prolonged tachycardia or arrhythmia causes an impairment of the myocardium (heart muscle), which can result in heart failure.
 __thromboembolism__ _n_ The blocking of a blood vessel by a blood clot dislodged from its site of origin.
+__Torsades de pointes__ _n_ A specific type of abnormal heart rhythm that can lead to sudden cardiac death.
 __transmural myocardial infarction__ _n_ Infarction that involves the whole thickness of the heart muscle from endocardium to epicardium.
 __transmural necrosis__ _n_ _A symptom‐to‐balloon time of >121 minutes causes a high grade of transmural necrosis._
 __transseptal approach__ _n_ Two ways to reach the LV: in the _transseptal approach_, the doctor inserts the catheter into the LV through veins, starting in the upper leg; in the _retrograde approach_, the doctor inserts the catheter through a small artery in the upper leg.
 The catheter travels through the aorta to reach the LV.